 This is the stuff that really matters – the enjoyment and the adventure of the hike!
 So remember this and you’ll stay motivated for your trip, and that will get you stoked to train.

 Whether you’ve already got your next hike planned in and are looking for the next challenge, or just need a bit of inspiration on where to start, we’ve got you covered.
-Check our collection of epic hiking adventures, carefully hand-picked by yours truly.
+Check our collection of epic hiking trips, carefully hand-picked by yours truly.